-Under certain circumstances, a foreigner has the possibility to engage himself as a self-employed individual.
+Under certain conditions, a foreign entrepreneur has the possibility to engage himself as a self-employed individual.

 To obtain a self-employment work permit (including the above described CEO-permit), the following minimum conditions need to be fulfilled:

 - The founder needs to prove that the other criteria to carry out the business are fulfilled.
-As an example, he has to show that he is holding or can organise the relevant capital to start and carry out this business.
+For instance, he has to show that he is holding or can organise the relevant capital to start and carry out his business.

-- Should the entrepreneur be older than 45 years, then he will also have to show that he has sufficient funds to cover his pension time.
+- If the entrepreneur is older than 45 years, then he will also have to show that he has sufficient funds to cover his pension time.

-- Other documentation as to identified when preparing the specific application.
+- Other documentation has to identified when preparing the specific application.

 A self-employment work permit will usually be granted for a period 3 years.

 The application process requires the involvement of different authorities and is also in general a relatively complex manner.
-It is therefore strongly recommended filing the application with professional assistance.
+It is, therefore, strongly recommended to file the application with professional assistance.

-Having filed the application in a professional manner then also offers the possibility to convert the self-employment work permit into a permanent residence permit.
+Having filed the application in a professional way also offers the possibility to convert the self-employment work permit into a permanent residence permit.
 A main requirement to do so is that the business has been running successfully for a period of 3 years.

 Tel: +49 (0)89 24 88 14 310, www.dwyer-legal.com